On the Morse-Bott property of analytic functions on Banach spaces with Lojasiewicz exponent one half: Introduction

 \subsection{Acknowledgments}

 I am indebted to Michael Greenblatt and Andr{\'a}s N{\'e}methi for independently pointing out to me that, for functions on Euclidean space, the Morse Lemma for functions with degenerate critical points (also known as the Morse Lemma with parameters or Splitting Lemma) should be the key ingredient needed to prove the main result of this article in the finite-dimensional case (Corollary~\ref{maincor:Analytic_function_Lojasiewicz_exponent_one-half_Morse-Bott}).
-I also thank Carles Bivi{\`a}-Ausina, Otis Chodosh, Tristan Collins, Santiago Encinas, Luis Fernandez, Antonella Grassi, David Hurtubise, Johan de Jong, Qingyue Liu, Doug Moore, Yanir Rubinstein, Siddhartha Sahi, Ovidiu Savin, Peter Topping, Graeme Wilkin, and Jarek W{\l}odarczyk for helpful communications, discussions, or questions during the preparation of this article.
-I am grateful to the National Science Foundation for their support and the Dublin Institute for Advanced Studies and Yi-Jen Lee and the Institute of Mathematical Sciences at the Chinese University of Hong Kong for their hospitality and support during the preparation of this article.
+I am extremely grateful to Brian White for explaining results of his \cite{White_1987, White_1991, White_2017} and others on minimal surfaces and integrability of Jacobi fields and to Leon Simon for explaining his results and results with Adams on integrability of Jacobi fields in \cite{Adams_Simon_1988, Simon_1983, Simon_1985}.
+I also thank Carles Bivi{\`a}-Ausina, Otis Chodosh, Tristan Collins, Santiago Encinas, Luis Fernandez, Antonella Grassi, David Hurtubise, Johan de Jong, Daniel Ketover, Qingyue Liu, Doug Moore, Yanir Rubinstein, Siddhartha Sahi, Ovidiu Savin, Peter Topping, Graeme Wilkin, and Jarek W{\l}odarczyk for helpful communications, discussions, or questions during the preparation of this article.
+I am grateful to the National Science Foundation for their support and the Dublin Institute for Advanced Studies and Yi-Jen Lee and the Institute of Mathematical Sciences at the Chinese University of Hong Kong for their hospitality and support.
+Lastly, I am most grateful to the anonymous referee for numerous comments and suggestions that helped improve this article.